 i) evaluate and assess concept proposal, and

-ii) before making a recommendation to the Senior Deputy Vice-Chancellor, ensure that the partner institution meets the criteria identified in the Partner Institution Selection (Jointly Conferred Award) Guidelines.
+ii) before making a recommendation to the Deputy Vice-Chancellor (Academic), ensure that the partner institution meets the criteria identified in the Partner Institution Selection (Jointly Conferred Award) Guidelines.

-a) The Senior Deputy Vice-Chancellor takes into account the recommendation of the Institutional Partnerships Committee and decides whether to approve the proposed partner institution.
+a) The Deputy Vice-Chancellor (Academic) takes into account the recommendation of the Institutional Partnerships Committee and decides whether to approve the proposed partner institution.

-b) The Senior Deputy Vice-Chancellor advises the Executive Dean of the decision.
+b) The Deputy Vice-Chancellor (Academic) advises the Head of School of the decision.

-c) If the decision is positive, the Executive Dean or nominee arranges for the development of a Memorandum of Understanding with the partner institution (if not already in place).
+c) If the decision is positive, the Head of School arranges for the development of a Memorandum of Understanding with the partner institution (if not already in place).

-d) The Senior Deputy Vice-Chancellor arranges for this decision to be recorded in the appropriate records
+d) The Deputy Vice-Chancellor (Academic) arranges for this decision to be recorded in the appropriate records.

 3. Accreditation process